vrk-kpa/suomifi-ui-components/src/core/Form/TextInput/TextInput.md

 ### Hidden label

 In some special cases, the label can be hidden from sighted users.
-This is not recommended though.
+This is not recommended though, and should only be done when the field already has another visually connected label.
+In these cases, `labelText` should match or include the visual label.

 ```js
 import { TextInput } from 'suomifi-ui-components';